Bubenko/boston_dataset/README.md

 __Boston.csv file__
 ![Boston Dataset](https://i.imgur.com/kNX5S5v.png)

-__I am are asked to perform the following tasks by writing a script in R.__
+__I am asked to perform the following tasks by writing a script in R.__

 1. Read the dataset in Boston.csv.
 Preview the document into R. Call the loaded data Boston.
 Make sure that you have the directory set to the correct location for the data.
   ```{r}